In the Name of the King 2: Two Worlds

 In the Name of the King 2: Two Worlds (also known as In the Name of the King 2 and In the Name of the King: Two Worlds) is a 2011 fantasy adventure film directed by Uwe Boll.
 The film stars Dolph Lundgren, Natassia Malthe and Lochlyn Munro.
 It is the sequel to the 2007's In the Name of the King: A Dungeon Siege Tale starring Jason Statham.
 The film was released on DVD and Blu-ray in the United States and Canada on December 27, 2011.
+The German Blu-Ray release included its 3D version.

 Plot

 Granger, a former Special Forces soldier living in modern-day Vancouver, is sent on a quest to fulfill an ancient prophecy.
 He is forcibly pulled into a time portal in his home after fighting off a small group of hooded assassins who try to kill him.
-He finds himself several hundred years in the past, in the forested war-torn Kingdom of Ehb.
+He finds himself several hundred years in the past during the middle ages, in the forested war-torn Kingdom of Ehb.
 Granger teams up with an unlikely band of allies, accompanied by a female doctor named Manhattan.
 His goal is to slay the leader of the "Dark Ones", a witch known only as the Holy Mother.
 Fighting against all odds, Granger must free the land from the grasp of the evil tyrant Raven, save the kingdom, and find a way to get back to his own time.